Readless

 • Dark mode: Comfortable reading in any lighting

 Verdict: If you're in the Apple ecosystem and hate subscriptions, GoodLinks is an excellent choice.
+It lacks AI features and cross-platform support, but its simplicity is its strength.

 6. Raindrop.io — Best for Visual Bookmarking